{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 With extra knowledge and skills, employees who pursue more education will benefit your business by adding value to their current roles.
 Investing in your employees' education and development is equally an investment in your business.

-6. Retirement Package
+6. Employee-Sponsored Retirement Plans

-While programs like Social Security are availed as part of employees' retirement plans, most people value additional retirement benefits that enable them to save for their retirement years.
+While programs like Social Security are automatically available as part of employees' retirement plans, most people value additional retirement benefits that enable them to save for their retirement years.
 Many employees rarely remember to save for retirement, but when offered a savings option and retirement plan, it helps them begin the critical step.

 Organizations that don't offer employee retirement benefits are less likely to have employees who would want to stay at the company until they retire.